CRISES-URV/eVerification-2/README.md

 <!--TODO: afegir figures esquemes-->

-Once the applet has been installed, the user can execute the following utilities:
+Once the applet has been installed, the user can execute the following functions:

 1. Generation.

 		To generate shares is necessary to do the following steps:

 		1. We have to initialize the applet.
 In this case, the applet identifier is 3132333433123450.